samnoon1971/record-keeper/README.md

 # record-keeper
-A cats record keeper app built with Bun JS runtime
+A record keeper app built with React and Redux